Shannon-Watts/fake_news_ML/README.md

 Therefore, we aim to build a supervised machine learning model using Natural Language Programming to predict whether news is real or fake.

+Also see our Front-end repo here: Front-end: https://github.com/dianaagustinaf/is-it-fake.git

 ## Dataset:

 https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset?resource=download